AJ0721/SpringSoftSkillz/README.md

 3.Database Setup:
 Use the 'springMVC_softskillz_forumDB' file to set up the database required for the project.
 This file contains all the necessary SQL scripts.

+-create a database in sql server named 'softskillzdb' -create all the tables and insert corresponding data -add resourse in server -> context.xml as below:
+*NOTE: if you are using mysql or other database service, make sure the name and the database in the url matches.

+<Resource name="connectSqlServerJdbc/SystemService"
+		type="javax.sql.DataSource" auth="Container"
+		username="your username"
+		password="your password"
+		driverClassName="com.microsoft.sqlserver.jdbc.SQLServerDriver"
+		url="jdbc:sqlserver://localhost:1433;databaseName=softskillzdb;encrypt=true;trustServerCertificate=true" />

 4.Running the Application:
 Clone the repository to your local machine.
 The application will be available at http://localhost:8082.